Making the Most of Small-Group Instruction Grades 3–5

 - What best practices are critical for an engaging and effective small group lesson?

-- How does instruction in small group change over the year and across the grades?
+- How does instruction in small groups change over the year and across the grades?

-- How do the Stages of Reading Development impact instruction in small group?
+- How do the Stages of Reading Development impact instruction in small groups?

 - How can I support all my students to be “on level”?
 And, what about decoding?

 - How do I group my students and how often should I change my groups?

 - How does a teacher look beyond the level when selecting a text?